MAKMART/minecraft_clone/README.md

 * [A C++ compiler](https://isocpp.org/get-started)
 * [sccache](https://github.com/mozilla/sccache)

-Make sure all three are installed and added to your system's `PATH` if you're on Windows.
+Make sure all four are installed and added to your system's `PATH` if you're on Windows.

 ## Building the Project from Source 🛠️